Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Supervision

 \subsection{Self-supervised photometric stereo methods}

-As discussed above, deep learning techniques have drastically advanced the photometric stereo task.
+As discussed above, deep learning techniques drastically advanced the photometric stereo task.
 Current existing deep learning methods usually solve the problem in a supervised training manner.
-These methods rely on a large amount of training data with ground truth.
+These methods relied on a large amount of training data with ground truth.
 However, measuring the surface normals of real objects is very difficult and expensive, because it needs high-precision 3D scanners to reconstruct the ground-truth shape, and requires much manpower to align the viewpoints between surface normal maps and multiple images (pixel alignment).
-Until now, only two real-world scene data sets have been proposed \cite{shi2019benchmark,ren2022diligent102}.
-However, these data sets only contain 10 to 100 object scenes and are far from being utilized for training a modern deep neural network.
+Until now, only three real-world scene data sets with ground truth have been proposed \cite{shi2019benchmark,ren2022diligent102,wang2023diligent}.
+However, these data sets only contained 10 to 100 object scenes and were far from being utilized for training a modern deep neural network.
 Synthetic training data is a possible way \cite{santo2017deep, chen2018ps,ikehata2018cnn}, but synthetic images should account for various realistic BRDF, object shapes, cast shadows, and inter-reflections, \emph{etc}.
-Existing BRDF databases \cite{matusik2003data,mcauley2012practical} and renderers still require efforts to generate photo-realistic synthetic images.
+Existing BRDF databases \cite{matusik2003data,mcauley2012practical} and renderers still required efforts to generate photo-realistic synthetic images.

+To overcome the above shortcomings, some researchers introduced the self-supervised learning strategy, which only needs photometric stereo images, rather than pairs with ground truth surface normals \cite{taniai2018neural,kaya2021uncalibrated,li2022neural}.
+The pipeline of the self-supervised photometric stereo methods can be described as Eq. \ref{eqself}, as follows: